A Semi-supervised CART Model for Covariate Shift: Introduction

 Machine learning models based on trees, such as such as classification and regression trees (CART) \citep{breiman2017classification}, random forests \citep{breiman2001random}, gradient boosting machines \citep{ke2017lightgbm, chen2016xgboost}, and Bayesian additive regression trees \citep{chipman2010bart}, are popular due to their good predictive performance and versatility across a range of tasks.
 These models partition the feature space into rectangular cells, effectively capturing complex, non-linear relationships.
 They can handle various data types without extensive preprocessing, including numerical, categorical, and ordinal variables.
 As a result, these models are widely used for classification, regression, feature selection, and anomaly detection, making them essential in modern machine-learning methodologies.

 When training a tree-based model, the training and test datasets are expected to come from the same distribution and have similar joint probability distributions.
-However, tree-based models may have difficulty generalizing effectively if these distributions have significant differences.
+However, tree-based models may not generalize well when these distributions have significant differences.
 The distribution discrepancy can lead to inaccurate predictions, as the models may focus on noise or specific patterns in the training data rather than genuine relationships, resulting in reduced performance on new data.

-In this paper, we present a domain adaptation framework for tree-based models.
-Our method is innovative in enhancing the predictive performance of tree-based models when there is a discrepancy in the distribution of covariates between the training and test sets, especially in scenarios such as narrower distribution oversampling and minor distribution shifts.
-We apply an importance weight approach, discussed in section 3, to address distribution discrepancy within tree-based models.
-Specifically, training samples that are more representative of the test set are assigned greater significance during model training, thereby improving overall prediction accuracy.

-Domain adaptation is a particular technique of transfer learning \citep{pan2009survey} that can help mitigate the side effect of data dependency in machine learning models \citep{farahani2021brief, kouw2019review, weiss2016survey, zhuang2020comprehensive}.
+Domain adaptation is a transfer learning technique \citep{pan2009survey} that mitigates the side effect of data dependency in machine learning models \citep{farahani2021brief, kouw2019review, weiss2016survey, zhuang2020comprehensive}.
 The training and test sets are referred to as the source and target domains (or sets) in the domain adaptation setting.
 It involves using knowledge gained from one dataset (the source set) and applying it to a different dataset (the target set).
-Domain adaptation allows models to better adapt to new datasets with different source data.
+Domain adaptation allows models to better adapt to new datasets.
 This approach improves generalization, enhances the performance of the model in new target sets, and reduces the sensitivity to the distribution of the source set, especially in situations with limited source data.
 Domain adaptation techniques can be a powerful tool for practitioners to improve the performance of their models.
 Various domain adaptation techniques have been developed, including unsupervised and supervised approaches.
-We focus on the former, and refer to \citep{duan2009domain, zhuang2011exploiting, tommasi2009more} for examples of supervised domain adaptation, and to \citep{sun2022transboost, segev2016learn} for tree-specific supervised domain adaptation algorithms.
+We focus on the former, and refer to \citep{duan2009domain, zhuang2011exploiting, tommasi2009more} for examples of supervised domain adaptation, and to \citep{sun2022transboost, segev2016learn} for tree-specific \emph{supervised} domain adaptation algorithms.